ACTA action: Poland signs up to 'censorship' as 20,000 rage

 After days of protests and hacker attacks, Poland has signed the controversial ACTA copyright protection treaty.
 Opponents call it an assault on online freedom, since it demands that internet service providers police user activity.

-“Millions of people, literally millions contacted Congress and said ‘we don’t want this, this is not what we stand for,’” he said.
+Rick Falkvinge, the founder of the Swedish Pirate Party, told RT that the ACTA copyright protection treaty is an “excellent example of abuse of power by the corporate industry.”“This legislation about putting people in jail was negotiated by corporations and the lawmakers just got it in their lap,” he explained.
+“That is not how a democratic society should work, quite regardless of what this law says.”Falkvinge believes that activists can influence lawmaking, and that the movement against SOPA and PIPA in the US once again proved that.“Millions of people, literally millions contacted Congress and said ‘we don’t want this, this is not what we stand for,’” he said.
 “Congress heard them and realized that if they follow the corporations rather then the voters, then they’ll loose their jobs.
 And that is what changes policy in the end.”

 ACTA is a classic example of politicians dodging the real issues, said Polish rights activist Katarzyna Szymielewicz to RT in an interview.“Politicians avoid talking about reforming intellectual property law.
 Instead they choose to strengthen the enforcement measures.”
 She then went on to say that a very unclear legal landscape and a widespread ignorance concerning intellectual property laws is what causes these violent reactions.“If we see finally a complex deep reform of intellectual property law in the whole European Union and beyond we might see the problem of piracy come to an end.”
 She concluded that the issue of intellectual property law could easily be solved by an overhaul of legislation, thus avoiding more enforcement laws.